the other side of hope | journeys in refugee and immigrant literature

 7 short stories, 1 novel excerpt, 20 poems, 7 non-fiction pieces, 3 book reviews,

-and a short a collection of poetry by young refugee women at Young Roots and Refugee Council
+a collection of poetry by young refugee women at Young Roots and Refugee Council

 Read the issue HERE